Jaynagar Lok Sabha constituency

-Jaynagar Lok Sabha constituency is one of the 543 Parliamentary constituencies in India.
-The constituency centres on Jaynagar in West Bengal.
+Jaynagar Lok Sabha constituency or Joynagar Lok Sabha constituency is one of the 543 Parliamentary constituencies in India.
+The constituency centres on Jaynagar Majilpur in West Bengal.
 All the seven legislative assembly segments of No. 19 Jaynagar Lok Sabha constituency are in South 24 Parganas district.
 The seat is reserved for Scheduled Castes.

-Legislative Assembly Segments
+Assembly segments

-As per order of the Delimitation Commission in respect of the Delimitation of constituencies in the West Bengal, Jaynagar Lok Sabha constituency is composed of the following legislative assembly segments from 2009:
+As per order of the Delimitation Commission regarding the delimitation of constituencies in West Bengal, the Jaynagar Lok Sabha constituency is composed of the following legislative assembly segments from 2009: